CMI-James/CMI-James/README.md

 Front-end web Developer | Ardiuno C Programmer
 ----------------------------------------------

 I am a student of the department of Electronic Engineering at University of Nigeria, Nsukka.
-I am a front-end web developer with experience in HTML5, CSS3 AND Javascript, and Ardiuno C programmer.
+I am a Web developer with experience in HTML5, CSS3 AND Javascript, and Ardiuno C programmer.
 I am also open to internship options in Front-end development.

 *   🌍  I'm based in Enugu, Nigeria
 *   ✉️  You can contact me at [chibuikemichaelilonze@gmail.com](mailto:chibuikemichaelilonze@gmail.com)